merenlab/merenlab.org/tutorials/infant-gut/index.md

 ╘════════════╧══════════╧══════════════╧════════════════╧════════════════╧══════════════╧════════════════╛
 ```

 OK.
-If you were to visualize this {% include ARTIFACT name="bin" text="bin" %},
+If you were to visualize this {% include ARTIFACT name="bin" %},

 ``` bash
 anvi-interactive -p MAGs/E_facealis/PROFILE.db \